The Fellow Ode has been out for a while now.

 The design is both different and familiar.
 It’s not like any other grinders on the Western market.

-However, the construction reminds me of a specific Asian design, which brands such as Xeoleo, Fuji Royal, and Feima have used pretty successfully.
+However, the construction reminds me of a specific Asian design, which brands such as Xeoleo, Fuji Royal, and Feima have used successfully.
 The burrs are turned 180 degrees compared to many standard burr designs, and I guess helps to avoid retention.

 The grinder also uses an auger, which helps to feed the beans to the burrs.
-Again, this makes sense on a single dose grinder, since this will further reduce the “popcorning phenomenon” mentioned above.
+Again, this makes sense on a single-dose grinder since this will further reduce the “popcorning phenomenon” mentioned above.

 However, the slope that leads the beans into the grinder could be a bit more angled to facilitate a quicker entry of beans into the grinding chamber.
 Fellow is working on a slight redesign of the hopper to improve this.
 But, overall, I would say this is only a minor inconvenience.